jfmt01/ZemogaMobileTest/README.md

 1) Download or clone the project from the next link:
 [Github Repository](https://github.com/jfmt01/ZemogaMobileTest)

-2) Once downloaded, open a terminal in the project route were is the "Podfile"
+2) Once downloaded, open a terminal in the project route where is the "Podfile"

 3) Execute the next command:
 ```